Acu-Yoga for Hypertension Relief

 Holistic health involves seeing ourselves as integrated wholes.
 We look beyond symptoms for underlying causes, imbalances, and patterns of weakness.
 Hypertension is a symptom, a manifestation of imbalances in the body.
-Whether dietary or emotional factors predominate, we must look deeply into ourselves and our lives to learn more.
+Whether dietary or emotional factors predominate, we must open our body awareness in our lives to learn more.

 We can go beyond surface symptoms and investigate the causes.
 High blood pressure can never be completely eliminated until the underlying cause is handled.